Action extension

 Language

-The key features that implement the extension technique are the ABSTRACT operator, for declaring an abstract action, and the ACTION+ statement, for adding an implementation to it.
+This technique uses two language constructs: the ABSTRACT operator for declaring an abstract action and the ACTION+ statement for adding implementations.

 Examples

-exportXls 'Export to Excel' ABSTRACT CASE (Order); // ABSTRACT CASE OVERRIDE LAST is created
+exportXls 'Export to Excel' ABSTRACT CASE OVERRIDE LAST (Order);

 exportXls (Order o) + WHEN name(currency(o)) == 'USD' THEN {